 - Don't leave anything blank unless the instructions specifically tell you to do so.

-- When filling out the income, earnings, and benefits section with the federal income tax return, use the appropriate line number references.
+- When filling out the income, earnings, and benefits div with the federal income tax return, use the appropriate line number references.
 It is recommended to use the IRS data retrieval process when completing the FAFSA.

 Respond quickly to all requests from our office and other agencies to avoid processing delays.